 On the road to Coober Pedy

 There was only one section where the route was covered with small trees and bigger shrubs.
-It is very easy to fall asleep while driving so it is important to drink coffee, play music, talk, do trivia or any activities to help you stay awake.
+It is very easy to fall asleep while driving so it is important to drink coffee, play music, talk, do trivia or do any activities to help you stay awake.

-Australia’s roads can be really boring in outback – stop every two hours for a small break
+Australia’s roads can be really boring in the outback – stop every two hours for a small break

 We quickly worked out why.
 Aside from the road, over a distance of about 3km, we noticed 6 cows in various stages of decomposition and a few kangaroos or what was left out of them.
 This completely changed our perception – we were tensely scanning the overgrown roadside, but the visibility was poor due to the densely growing bushes.

-After some time we started to reason with our panicked minds – it probably happened at night, big road trains drove with full speed and animals had no chance to escape… So, we relaxed a bit, only to see a grey kangaroo jump on the road 200 meters in front of our car!
+After some time we started to reason with our panicked minds – it probably happened at night, big road trains drove at full speed and animals had no chance to escape… So, we relaxed a bit, only to see a grey kangaroo jump on the road 200 meters in front of our car!

-Marius began to brake, and in that instance a whole troop of kangaroos ran out of the bushes!
+Marius began to brake, and in that instance, a whole troop of kangaroos ran out of the bushes!
 One of them almost touched the front of the car.
 After this encounter, we drove slowly and carefully….

 Stuart Highway – important Australian route

 Stuart Highway is a very busy road linking the south with the north of Australia.
 It’s the only road transport route between states.
-Because of that we passed a lot of road trains today.
+Because of that, we passed a lot of road trains today.

 Those who have never seen a road train, I have four words – It is a beast!
 Some states allow up to 4 trailers, and this makes the road train 53.5 metres long!
 Try to overtake it… It’s a real challenge.